Our second and final instalment of Karapiru’s story : having made contact with outsiders, he can have no idea of the surprise reunion that awaits him.

 But there was a problem: the anthropologist couldn’t understand the language he spoke.
 Believing it to be part of the Tupi language group, he thought Karapiru might be a member of the Avá Canoeiro tribe so officials from FUNAI, the government Indian affairs department, sent Karapiru to Brasilia.

-The meeting with Tiramucum was one Karapiru could never have imagined during his decade of grief and solitude.
-Not only could Xiramukû understand Karapiru’s language, but he used one specific Awá word that instantly transformed Karapiru’s life: he called him ‘Father’.
+The meeting with Xiramuku was one Karapiru could never have imagined during his decade of grief and solitude.
+Not only could Xiramuku understand Karapiru’s language, but he used one specific Awá word that instantly transformed Karapiru’s life: he called him ‘Father’.
 The man standing in front of Karapiru, talking to him in his mother tongue, was his son.

 Xiramuku persuaded his father to leave the farmer’s house and live with him in an Awá village.
 After years of isolation, Karapiru once more led an Awá way of life: eating peccary hunted in the rainforest, sleeping in a hammock and keeping monkeys as pets.

-Karapiru has now remarried, has young children and lives near his son in the Awá village of Tiracambu.
-‘I feel good here with the other Awá,’ he says, ‘I found my son after many years.
+Karapiru then remarried, had more children and lived with his relatives Awá village of Tiracambu.
+‘I feel good here with the other Awá,’ he said, ‘I found my son after many years.
 I recognised my son, which made me very happy.’

-Their forests are disappearing faster than in any other indigenous area in the Brazilian Amazon.
-‘Satellite images reveal that over 30% of one Awá territory has already been destroyed, despite the land having been legally recognised,’ says Fiona Watson of Survival International.
+Their forests are being destroyed at an alarming pace.
+‘Satellite images reveal that vast areas of forest in the Awá territories have been destroyed, despite the land having been legally recognised,’ says Fiona Watson of Survival International.

 The land they call Harakwá – ‘our place’ – is beginning to take on the appearance of a post-apocalyptic wasteland.
 Ancient trees are burned day and night to sell wood and clear land for cattle pasture.
 ‘If you destroy the forest, you destroy the Awá too,’ said one Awá man.